mwkaufmann/requests/README.md

 Proxy.httpProxy("127.0.0.1", 8080, userName, password)
 ```
 ##Exceptions
-Requests wrapped checked exceptions into runtime exception, RuntimeIOException, InvalidUrlException, IllegalEncodingException.
-Catch this if you mind.
+Requests wrapped all checked exceptions into one runtime exception: RequestException.
+Catch this if you mind.Unchecked Exceptions are leaved as it is.
 ## Session
 Session keep cookies and basic auto cache and other http context for you, useful when need login or other situations.Session have exactly the same usage as Requests.
 ```java